October 8th, 2014

 Waiheke Island Explorer Tour

 The people of Waiheke are known for their craftsmanship, artistic flair and culinary skills.
 A journey to the island will awaken all of your senses and allow you to experience a unique slice of New Zealand’s culture.
 For just $48 you can jump aboard the ferry and cruise across the beautiful Gulf to the island.
-When on the island, you will be taken for a tour to see the highlights and encounter some of what makes Waiheke truly unforgettable.
+When on the island, you will be taken for a tour to see the highlights and lowest priced viagra encounter some of what makes Waiheke truly unforgettable.

 Unlike many international cities, experiencing Auckland doesn’t have to cost a packet.
 In fact many of the activities that you will find the most memorable are free – walking the bustling Queen Street, strolling alongside the harbour and meeting our friendly locals.
 Grab a map, some sturdy footwear and immerse yourself in what makes this city great.